 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly defines its scope around Kubernetes network policies and firewall rules.
-It provides explicit trigger phrases, concrete actions, and design principles (least privilege, zero-trust).
-The only minor issue is the slightly awkward opening 'Execute use when' which reads oddly but doesn't materially impact functionality.
+It provides explicit trigger phrases, concrete actions, and a clear 'when to use' clause.
+The only minor issue is the slightly awkward phrasing 'Execute use when' at the beginning, but this doesn't materially impact its effectiveness for skill selection.

 | Dimension | Reasoning | Score |